 What about this?
 Instead of watching a balloon float away to honor a loved one, plant a small tree in his or her honor.
 We’ve done this many times here at the Homestead.
 A Magnolia tree was planted for a fine southern gentleman friend of mine, a cedar tree for my grandmother who loved them so, an evergreen shrub for another loved one and a rose bush in yet another family member’s memory.

 If you plant something in memory of someone you love, then it will remain as an ever-visible living monument to honor them for years to come.
 If you have the space you can even plant a memorial garden right in your own yard.
 How much more meaningful is that beautiful daily reminder of someone special than a few fleeting seconds of watching a balloon float out of sight?

-So there are just a few examples to thing about.
+So there are just a few examples to think about.
 The good news is that it only takes thinking a bit to solve a trash problem.
-But more importantly there are solutions that also create opportunities or extra value elsewhere!
+But more importantly they are often solutions that also create opportunities or extra value elsewhere!
 I know we can all do better if we just take a moment to think outside the box.